Rissmon/Rissmon/README.md

 - 🌱 I’m currently learning Java Springboot and Ionic

-- ❓ Ask me about anything related to Flutter and Native android Development
+- ❓ Ask me about anything related to Flutter and Native Android Development

-- ⚡ Fun fact: I keep night shift switched on at all times
+- ⚡ Fun fact: I keep the night shift switched on at all times

 </td>